List of most expensive animated films: Definition

+Further, at least 75 percent of the film's running time must contain animation.
+Narrative animated films must also include a significant number of animated major characters.

+The Academy defines a feature film as one with a running time of more than 40 minutes.

-Most expensive animated films
+Most expensive animated feature films

-2007, 2008, 2009, 2010, 2011 and 2016 are the most represented years with three films each.
+The years 2007, 2008, 2009, 2010, 2011 and 2016 are the most represented, with three films each.

 Pixar is the most represented studio with fourteen films.
 Shrek is the most represented franchise with three of its four main films on the list, followed by Cars with two of its three main films.